"We can't tell you what your own transition dreams will be. The only thing that's certain is that you won't remember them."

 Recognizing he has little choice at his advanced age, Grant signs the papers to undergo the procedure.
 He leaves the building and reflects on his decision as he walks to the train that will take him home.
 "The cytokine injections don't get my immune system humming the way they did twenty years ago.
 One hundred and seven, this August.
 The number sounds surreal.
 But then, so did twenty-seven, so did forty-three, so did sixty-one."

 Grant shares his anxiety with Alice, his wife.
 That night, he wakes up and can't get back to sleep.
 It's 2 a.m. but he's restless and gets out of bed and heads for the supermarket opposite the railway station.
-He enters and picks up a carton on milk but when he goes to pay at the register, he has a bizarre conversation with an old man who had the robot procedure himself.
+He enters and picks up a carton of milk but when he goes to pay at the register, he has a bizarre conversation with an old man who has had the robot procedure himself.

 Grant leaves but he can't shake all the nagging thoughts about what he's about to do.
 Damn, what is he afraid of?
 "What horrors do I think are locked up in my skull, waiting to run amok in the data stream from comatose human to comatose machine?"